 • Reduction of operating temperatures in district heating systems and a variable flow in the pipelines to secure the most economical operation in the overall production and distribution system, while at the same time allowing the possibility to apply pre-insulated pipes

-For the next 40 years and still today, district heating first became and later proofed it self to be, a reliable, cost efficient and green source of energy to the benefit of Denmark.
-Due to a firm energy policy and cooperation between central and local authorities, heat supplying companies and private companies, considerable results was achieved in Denmark during the period since the energy crisis.
+For the next 40 years and still today, district heating first became and later prooved itself to be a reliable, cost efficient and green source of energy to the benefit of Denmark.
+Due to a firm energy policy and cooperation between central and local authorities, heat supplying companies and private companies, considerable results were achieved in Denmark during the period since the energy crisis.
 This has, among other things, meant that here at the beginning of the 21st century, the energy requirements per inhabitant for space heating have dropped a little more than 50% of the requirement in 1973.
-The success story was created by several technical on political initiatives, the following describes some of the most important.
+The success story was created by several technical and political initiatives, the following describes some of the most important.

 In the fuel area, a number of initiatives have been launched.
 In the large cities, former small areas with their own heat supply have been consolidated into major overall areas, in which heat can be distributed everywhere through integrated networks from CHP units, waste-to-energy systems, industrial enterprises, etc. The existing heat plants are mostly maintained as peak and reserve load units which will start to operate in critical supply situations.